Note: This webpage is for instructional purposes only and the scenario described below is fictional.

 Costs and Tradeoffs

 Costs of constructed wetlands vary based on environment, incentives, and the characteristics of the farmland, and if the amount of land that needs to be purchased.
 Arheimer et al., (2004) indicated that the average cost of implementing constructed wetlands in Sweden was approximately $1.7 million (SEK) in the early 2000s.
 Based on the resulting 5% nitrogen reduction, the cost-effectiveness of constructed wetlands was low.
-In comparison, using other best management practices were over half a million dollars less expensive to implement and removed six times more nitrogen (86 tons per year) than the wetlands (Arheimer et al., 2004).
-Constructed and restored wetlands in the Flumen River watershed cost an average of $5000 US per hectare (Comin et al., 2014).
+In comparison, using other best management practices were over half a million dollars less expensive to implement and removed six times more nitrogen (86 tons per year) than the wetlands (Comin et al., 2014).
 However when it comes to treatment facilities for livestock manure, constructed wetlands could treat the waste at a fraction of the cost.
-Regarding a study of ICWs in Anne Valley, most farmers, business owners, and local residents support the use of wetlands, do to the lower cost of treatment services, do to funding from outside sources.
+Regarding a study of ICWs in Anne Valley, most farmers, business owners, and local residents support the use of wetlands, do to the lower cost of treatment services, due to funding from outside sources.
 If the government were to provide funding for ICWs, most residents believed that even greater economic and environmental benefits would be seen (Everard et al., 2012).

 Greenhouse Gas Emissions

+Constructed wetlands can be a source or a sink for greenhouse gases such and methane, carbon dioxide, and nitrous oxide.
 Due to the microbial process that facilitates denitrification, constructed wetlands release methane as a result of organic matter decay.
 Methane is a greenhouse gas with approximately 23 times the warming potential of CO2.
-Globally, agricultural wetlands are estimated to release approximately 11% of the total methane emissions, or twice the methane released through livestock waste (Tanner et al., 1997).
-Pilot studies of methane released from constructed wetlands in New Zealand revealed wide variability in emissions, ranging from 45 to 526 m2/day (Tanner et al., 1997).
+Globally, agricultural wetlands are estimated to release approximately 11% of the total methane emissions, which is twice the amount released from livestock waste (Tanner et al., 1997).
+Studies in New Zealand revealed wide variability in the methane emissions, from constructed wetlands ranging from 45 to 526 m2/day (Tanner et al., 1997).

 Constructed wetlands are versatile, and can be manipulated to work in different climates, to treat different impacts of agriculture, across many disciplines of agriculture.
 Because of this diversity there are several factors that affect the efficiency and benefits that constructed wetlands have to offer.
 Therefore, in our research we were unable to single out variables in a way that they could be easily compared across all platforms.
 For this reason, we present each of the costs and benefits of constructed wetlands separately.